VictorOroo/Phase-1-Project-EasyGyming/README.md

 ## Description

-- Welcome to EasyGyming website application.This website is designed to retrieve members details and provide an easy interface for managing their details and give them a proper workout plan which considers their level of training.(Beginner, Intermediate, Expet).
+- Welcome to EasyGyming website application.This website is designed to retrieve members details and provide an easy interface for managing their details and give them a proper workout plan which considers their level of training.(Beginner, Intermediate, Expert).

 ## Setup Requirements